wp-plugins/leenkme/readme.txt

 Feel free to use the leenk.me [contact form](http://leenk.me/contact) and we will respond as soon as possible.

 == Changelog ==
+= 1.1.6 =
+* Added SSL to leenk.me API for increased security

 = 1.1.5 =
 * Added more features to Facebook plugin, now you can truly customize your Facebook posts.
 * Added support links to each social network module.